wasabipesto/beehive/src/sota-2024/index.md

 ### Social Archiving: Gallery-DL, YouTube-DL

 These apps are invaluable for getting content out of walled gardens.
-I can save stuff to watch later, remix and edit, or just have on my hard drive for later.
+I can save stuff to watch later, remix and edit, or just have it on my hard drive for later.

 # Monitoring